We've got your back!

 We've already introduced you to a few resources to help you succeed academically, but we’ve got your back in other areas that may affect your study, too.

-You know your Faculty Student Centre can assist with academic questions, but did you know staff can also answer general questions about being at University, help you navigate uni life, and direct you towards relevant support services?
-Each faculty offers tailored support services to their students, so drop by or make an appointment and find out how to get the most out of them.
+You know your Student Hubs can assist with academic questions, but did you know staff can also answer general questions about being at University, help you navigate uni life, and direct you towards relevant support services?
+The Student Hubs services are available seven days a week at the City, Grafton, Epsom and Tai Tonga campuses and six days a week at Tai Tokerau, with friendly staff available to provide you with advice on any aspect of your studies and life at the University.

 Consider reaching out to your students’ association.
 AUSA Advocacy is a free and confidential service which is completely independent from the University.
 Seek them out for advice about your rights, University procedures, general legal advice and much more.